stain/s11.no/content/2022/phd/fdo-with-ro-crate/index.md

   - PhD
 date-meta: '2022-07-10'
 summary: >
-  Poster abstract submitted to FAIR Digital Objects conference (FDO2022)
+  Poster abstract presentde at FAIR Digital Objects conference (FDO2022)
 description: >
   RO-Crate is a lightweight method to package research outputs along with their metadata, based on Linked Data principles and W3C standards.
 RO-Crate provides a flexible mechanism for researchers archiving and publishing rich data packages (or any other research outcome) by capturing their dependencies and context.
 However, additional measures should be taken to ensure that a crate is also following the FAIR principles, including consistent use of persistent identifiers, provenance, community standards, clear machine/human-readable licensing for metadata and data, and Web publication of RO-Crates.